binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Get creative.

 There is no reason why developers can not take a good chunk of the manual penetration testing effort on as part of their daily development practices.
-In fact in most teams I've lead, this has been exactly how we've worked.
+In fact in most teams I have lead, this has been exactly how we have worked.
 The gorilla testing needs to be performed in parallel with the PBIs in the Scrum Backlog as developers pull them into Work I Progress (WIP).

-Some developers gravitate toward security more than others, so it's important to have at least a none zero number of developers with a security focus within each team to:
+Some developers gravitate toward security more than others, so it is important to have at least a none zero number of developers with a security focus within each team to:

 1. take the lead on the security front
 2. mentor and pass on their knowledge and passion to others

-BSIMM againg has some [good guidance](https://www.bsimm.com/online/deployment/pt/) on hands on penetration testing.
+BSIMM again has some [good guidance](https://www.bsimm.com/online/deployment/pt/) on hands on penetration testing.

 &nbsp;

 ### Code Review

-If we can't get the simple things right like [Coding standards and conventions](http://blog.binarymist.net/2012/12/19/javascript-coding-standards-and-guidelines/) to help remove some of the "wild west" attitudes and behaviours, then how will we ever get the complicated things right?
+If we can not get the simple things right like [Coding standards and conventions](http://blog.binarymist.net/2012/12/19/javascript-coding-standards-and-guidelines/) to help remove some of the "wild west" attitudes and behaviours, then how will we ever get the complicated things right?
 The whole team needs to abide by the standards, conventions and guidelines.

 [Callback Hell Alternatives](http://blog.binarymist.net/2014/07/26/node-js-asynchronicity-and-callback-nesting/) for example.